mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Curve25519 for key exchange, AES-128-GCM for HPKE, HKDF over SHA2-256, and Ed25519 for signatures.

-Values with the first byte 255 (decimal) are reserved for Private Use.

 New ciphersuite values are assigned by IANA as described in
 {{iana-considerations}}.